WHY IS DESIGN & TECHNOLOGY SO IMPORTANT?

 All the related courses are exciting and will involve you in activities that develop innovation and flair when designing products.
 It encourages you as a designer to:

-- Explore, develop, experience and express your design ideas in 2D and 3D.
+- Explore, develop, experience and express your design ideas in 2D and 3D drawing and modelling.

 - Show flair and imagination.